illarionov/wasi-emscripten-host/website/README.md

 $ ./gradlew aggregate-documentation:buildWebsite
 ```

-This command, run from the root of the project, builds the site for deployment into the
+This command, executed from the root of the project, builds the site for deployment into the
 `aggregate-documentation/build/outputs/website/` directory.